 To someone with a hammer, everything is a nail.
 This adage is commonly referred to as the Law of the Instrument, and this cognitive bias pushes our solutions towards what’s familiar.
 So when conversations about mobile strategy come up, the idea of an app hammers the nail.
-According to Comscore 2017 data, Americans spend 2.5 hours a day on mobile devices.
-77% of that time is spent on apps.
+According to data compiled by Statista in 2021, Americans spend 5-6 hours a day on mobile devices.
+Of that time, roughly 88% of is spent on apps according to eMarketer reports.

 It’s not hard to understand why there are over 5 million apps across Google Play and iOS App Store.
 But while it may seem tempting to toss your organization’s own time and money into that pool, what does it mean to build an app?
 As a reader of this, you’re probably in a decision phase around how to build out your nonprofit’s mobile strategy towards impact.
 Perhaps senior leadership thinks you need to invest in an app because a cognitive bias has pushed them toward thinking you can’t keep up with mobile without one.

 We’re here to tell you in no uncertain words, without even knowing what your plan is:

 In over 99% of cases, investing in a mobile app is the exact wrong investment for your organization to stay competitive on mobile.
 Here are 3 arguments to support this: